ashutoshmjain/gita/src/bhagvadGitaLanding.md

 Then we discovered written word!

-Scribes chose the content with utmost care given the labour of writing.
+Scribes chose the content with utmost care given the labor of writing.
 Ink was hard to make.
 Most scriptures were written on palm leaves - with a quill.
 Intent to scribe, thus,  must yield full consensus.
 Only precious information made it to the written form - for careful preservation.
 The outcome was equally rewarding.
 Unlike the spoken word , text could move the information in  space and time.
 For example God's song ( Bhagvad Gita) has reached us traveling five thousand years in time.
 And it's ideology spread across the globe in different religions and matters of scientific curiosity.
 The hope was text would restore the broken symmetry between knowledge and information!

 The word "scripture" points to such pristine information, worthy of writing down - human expression of knowledge.